May 17 event celebrates exceptional teaching by recognizing San Diego County District Teachers of the Year, including 13 National University Alumni

 During Friday’s game, National University will be hosting Sanford College of Education alumni and regional superintendents and teacher leaders for a reception and the game.
 The Sanford College of Education is known for its commitment to quality teaching, as well as its prominence in serving a diverse student population.
 Over the past 20-plus years, more than 100 National University alumni throughout the state of California have been recognized as teachers of the year at the local, state and national level.

 In addition to its teacher education programs, National University is also supporting ongoing teacher development through its role leading the national expansion of two research-based programs that address student development and achievement.
 The programs are Sanford Harmony, a social emotional learning program for PreK-6 classrooms now reaching more than 6.5 million students, and Sanford Inspire, which offers training modules that feature research-based teaching approaches to create inspiring PreK-12 classrooms.
-Both programs are being disseminated nationally through National University and the National University System and supported by philanthropist and entrepreneur T. Denny Sanford.
+Both programs are being disseminated nationally through National University and the National University System.

 ABOUT NATIONAL UNIVERSITY